 We are continuously making adjustments to ensure the highest yield learning experiences for residents and fellows.
 From the implementation of state of the art automated lines in the clinical laboratories, the first NY state-approved clinical nexGen sequencing in molecular pathology, and appropriate support staff in anatomic pathology, we provide an optimal mix of exposure to patient cases and education to foster trainee development as independent practitioners.

-The Mount Sinai Health System and its seven hospitals are located in one of the most diverse and dynamic cities in the world, serving every community in New York, from every conceivable demographic, and across the entire socio-economic spectrum.
+The Mount Sinai Health System and its eight hospitals are located in one of the most diverse and dynamic cities in the world, serving every community in New York, from every conceivable demographic, and across the entire socio-economic spectrum.
 We offer salaries commensurate with the level of training.